Xtra-Computing/ThunderGP/docs/algorithm_mapping.md

 ## Other Accelerator Configurations
-Developers also need to modify the accelerator configuration to fit their algorithm.
+Developers also need to modify the accelerator configurations to fit their algorithm.

 | Configuration | Value | Description  |
 |---------------|-------|--------------|